Mintbase/Grants-Program/applications/dot_marketplace-phase2.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website, Polkadot India Buildathon
+**How did you hear about the Grants Program?** Mintbase Website, Polkadot India Buildathon

 * We have been working on this roadmap since we applied for the Web3 grant